-The PHL airport is all about brooms on snow days.
+PHL Airport is all about brooms on snow days.
 Not the push broom you keep in your kitchen but massive brooms attached to plows that push away the snow rather than scrape it off, according to the airport’s public affairs manager Mary Flannery.

-The PPA takes care of the airport’s parking spots and, according to PPA spokesperson Marty O’Rourke, has to clear 7,117 economy spaces and 1,271 rooftop garage spaces.
+The PPA takes care of the airport’s parking spots and, per PPA spokesperson Marty O’Rourke, has to clear 7,117 economy spaces and 1,271 rooftop garage spaces.

 When to get mad at your neighbor/landlord